Ontario Premier Kathleen Wynne says Harper’s new anti-prostitution law, Bill C-36, will protect neither exploited sex workers nor communities.

 In a 7-0 decision, the Supreme Court of Canada ruled that Ontario had the right to issue industrial loggers permits to operate on the Grassy Narrows First Nation’s traditional lands.

 Harper Conservatives’ draconian law-and-order agenda is challenged as Ontario court declares mandatory minimum sentences “cruel and unusual punishment”.

 Ontario’s Information and Privacy Commissioner, Dr. Ann Cavoukian, warns that metadata can be more revealing than accessing the content of our communications.

 Anishinabek Nation leaders have told Ontario provincial government officials that their children in care deserve the right to their culture.

-EDMONTON, May 22, 2013 – Ontario, New Brunswick and Nova Scotia rank highest among Canadian provinces for their performance in delivering health care services, according to new Conference Board of Canada research.
+A new study by the Conference Board of Canada ranked Ontario, New Brunswick and Nova Scotia highest among Canadian provinces for their performance in delivering health care services.
+P.E.I. and Newfoundland and Labrador were ranked lowest.